 After a long day exploring a new destination, we often return to our hotel room with neck and shoulder pain—discomfort that’s directly tied into the heavy purse we cart around.
 These hefty handbags can cause everything from tension headaches to joint disease, not to mention temporary discomfort.
-Find out how you can lighten your purse load on the road with these simple steps.

 Make Your Purse Lighter